LuiseFreese/mermaid/docs/MERMAID-GUIDE.md

 - Good: `"Customer's preferred contact method"`
 - Poor: `"Contact method"`

-### 3. **Data Types**
-- Choose appropriate data types for your data
-- Use `text` for long descriptions, `string` for short text
-- Use `decimal` for currency and precise numbers
-- Use `choice` fields for predefined options
-- Use `boolean` for yes/no scenarios

 ### 4. **Relationships**
 - Keep relationship names descriptive
 - Use present tense verbs ("has", "contains", "manages")
 - Model many-to-many as junction entities with additional attributes

-### 5. **Entity Design**
-- Include all necessary fields for your business logic
-- Consider adding audit fields (created_date, modified_date)
-- Add status or flag fields for business processes
-- Plan for extensibility

 ## Advanced Features